francoisvdm/MyROKS/index.md

 ![Image](abc.jpg)

+To test the above:
+License Service aggregate data every 5 min. but License Service Reporter import data in daily schedule.
+If you see the data in License Service and you need to see those data in License Service Reporter you may “force” upload deleting ibm-licensing-service-instance-xxxxx pod, it will be recreated and after 6 min it will send data to License Service Reporter.

 ## Operations Dashboard
 In ROKS I'veconfigured RWX as _File Gold_ storage and RWO as _Block Gold_ storage.
 After installation several minutes before it goes to ready.